cortexlabs/cortex/examples/pytorch/iris-classifier/README.md

-# Deploy an iris classifier in PyTorch
+# Deploy a PyTorch iris classifier

 This example shows how to deploy a classifier trained on the famous [iris data set](https://archive.ics.uci.edu/ml/datasets/iris) in PyTorch.
-The PyTorch model being deployed can be found [here](./src/model.py).
+The PyTorch model being deployed can be found [here](./src/my_model.py).

 ## Predictor